Rameshmamuduru/devops-exam-app/README.md

 kubectl apply -f mysql-config.yaml

 ```
-## Deploy MySQL Pod and create a headless
+## Apply secret and comfig map yml and then Deploy MySQL Pod and create a headless

 ## Verify DB:
 ```